henrikstengaard/hst-imager/src/Hst.Imager.Core/FileSystems/Fat/readme.md

 | FAT32       | 28 bits        | 268,435,445             | 512 B - 32 KB | 2 TB (up to 8 TB) | 4 GB           |

 Maximum Volume Size = Number of Clusters * Cluster Size.

 Maximum Volume Size = 65,536 clusters * 32KB = 2GB for FAT16.

 FAT32 does not support partitions smaller than 512 MB.

 Theoretically FAT32 can support volumes up to 16 TB with 64 KB cluster size, but MBR and Windows limits it to 2 TB.

-The FAT type can be determined by the number of clusters in the data area:
+The FAT type is determined by the number of clusters in the data area:
 - FAT12: 0 - 4,085 clusters.
 - FAT16: 4,086 - 65,525 clusters.
 - FAT32: 65,526 - 268,435,445 clusters.